Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-multipart-uploads.md

 {% include note.html content="If you are an administrative user or the user who initiated the upload, you can use the `AbortMultipartUpload` S3 API action.
 In addition to the bucket name and upload ID, you also need the object key for the upload." %}

-* To abort an upload by using the `qq` CLI, use the `s3_abort_upload` command and specify the upload ID.
+* To abort an upload by using the `qq` CLI, use the {% include qq.html command="s3_abort_upload" %} command and specify the upload ID.
 For example:

   ```bash
   $ qq s3_abort_upload \